Venice State Archive: Significance

 The archive contains most of the historical sources that the Republic of Venice has had since the city fire of 976 (cf. Pietro IV.
 Candiano). up to 1797, as well as the holdings of Italian state offices based in Venice from 1866, which were ceded to the archive.
 The locally created archival materials from the French and Austrian periods between 1797 and 1866 are also located there.
 There are also isolated documents from before 976.

 The more recent municipal holdings are in the Archivio storico del Comune di Venezia, while those of the parishes, the defunct dioceses and the patriarchate are in the Archivio storico del Patriarcato di Venezia.

-Also in the state archive are numerous holdings from monasteries and churches, professional associations and families, the six Scuole Grandi and the numerous Scuole piccole and the brotherhoods, notaries, etc. There is also a library with a stock of around 59,000 volumes.
+Also in the state archive are numerous holdings from monasteries and churches, professional associations and families, the seven Scuole Grandi and the numerous Scuole piccole and the brotherhoods, notaries, etc. There is also a library with a stock of around 59,000 volumes.

 Headquarters is a former Franciscan monastery at the Frari Church in the Sestiere of San Polo.

 The house is not only the most important archive for Venetian history and that of Veneto, but also of the greatest importance for the entire area of the former colonial empire, i.e., the area between the upper Adriatic and Cyprus.
 The same applies to the history of the Mediterranean area touched by Venice's foreign relations, the Black Sea, but also the North Sea area and the southern German cities.
 It is also the most important archive for the history of the Balkans until well into the Ottoman period.

 History

 The Franciscan Monastery

 The Franciscan monastery goes back to a donation from Doge Jacopo Tiepolo in 1246.
 The Order was permitted to drain the lacus Badovarius or Badovariorum.
 The small lake was named after the neighboring palace of the Badoer family.
-The number of monks and the amount of donations grew rapidly, so that on April 28, 1250 the foundation stone could be laid.
+The number of monks and the amount of donations grew rapidly, so that on April 28, 1250, the foundation stone could be laid.
 One of the largest Franciscan churches in Europe was built by the end of the 15th century.
 Therefore, the double convent building was also called domus magna or cà granda.
 The outer, larger monastery was dedicated to the Trinity, the inner, smaller monastery to Sant'Antonio.
 The order was dissolved in 1810.